CraftAcademyLabs/ca_course/guides/react_checkout_guide/10_finalizing_the_order_on_the_backend.md

 ```

 Run the specs you should and take notice of the error messages.
 We need to add a new column in our orders database table.

 `rails g migration AddFinalizedToOrders finalized:boolean`

-Before you migrate make sure that it is adding a column to the orders db table and make sure that the default value is set to false.
+Before you migrate make sure that it is adding a column to the orders db:table and make sure that the default value is set to false.
 It should look like this:

 ```rb